 Whenever data is used to inform decision-making, great care must be taken to ensure that it is accurate, reliable and valid.

-- Accuracy – how closely does the data aligns with reality?
+- Accuracy – how closely does the data align with reality?

 - Reliability – how consistent is the data?

 - Validity – is the data suitable for its intended purpose?